 In France, couples have a croquembouche – a pile of profiteroles bound with spun sugar.
 Croquembouche means “crunches in the mouth”, and is also served as a christening cake.
 The Scandinavians also have a ‘tower cake’ – the kransekake – rings of almond-flavoured cake stacked one onto the other and stuck together with icing.
 It’s eaten for all kinds of celebrations, not just weddings.

-In China, home of ancient traditions (see blogs two and three), ‘marry girl cake’ made with sponge, bean paste and walnuts, and dates back to around 220-280 AD, in the Three Kingdoms period.
+In China, home of ancient traditions (see blogs two and three), ‘marry girl cake’ is made with sponge, bean paste and walnuts, and dates back to around 220-280 AD, in the Three Kingdoms period.
 These cakes are sent out to the guests when the invitations are posted.

 In many European countries, traditional Christmas desserts are more like bread than cake.
 The Italian pandoro is made with yeast and dusted with icing sugar, while the German stollen has dried fruit kneaded into it and is rolled into a cylinder with marzipan in the middle (I’ve made it a couple of times and it takes a while!)
 In Spain, turron, which is made with nougat, honey and almonds, is enjoyed during the festive season.